RohanR2501/SC1015_Earthquake-Prediction_MiniProject/README.md

 | GBR | 0.174 | 0.307 | 0.005 |
 | NN | 0.177 | 0.314 | 9.183 |

+Note that the computational time varies but the trend remains the same.

 ### Classification Results
 | Model | Accuracy | F1 Score |
 |-------|----------|----------|